Portable vs Installed Towed Braking System: Which Is Right For You? - RVi

 Can You Install It?

-A crucial consideration when deciding between an installed or portable braking system is the installation process and how comfortable you feel with it.
-As previously mentioned, a portable system like RVibrake3 requires virtually no installation for the main device, however, the breakaway system (required by law) will need to be installed.
+The most crucial consideration when deciding what RVi brake system is best for you is the installation or setup process required and how comfortable you feel with it.
+A portable system like RVibrake3 requires virtually no installation for the main device - however, the breakaway system (required by law) will need to be installed.
+The standard breakaway installation will take around 45 minutes, depending on how handy you are and which type of vehicle you're installing it on (solutions like Breakaway Wireless Adapter can drastically reduce that installation time).

 RVibrake3 vs RVibrake Shadow